J&J Medical Connect

 • Key secondary endpoints: event-free survival (EFS), time to PSA progression, and overall survival (OS)

-• Other secondary endpoints: time to next local or systemic treatment, time to distant metastasis, and MFS by conventional or PET imaging
+• Other secondary endpoints: time to next local or systemic treatment, time to distant metastasis, and MFS by conventional or positron emission tomography (PET) imaging

 Results